What is Linear Perspective in Renaissance Art?

 Context of Writing

-Niccolò Machiavelli wrote The Prince in 1513, during a tumultuous period in Florence history.
+Niccolò Machiavelli wrote The Prince in 1513, during a tumultuous period in Florence’s history.

 This was after the Medici family regained power and he had been ousted from his governmental position.

-Machiavelli blended his experiences as a diplomat with historical insights to craft this manual, intending it to be practical rather than moralistic.
+Machiavelli blended his diplomatic experiences with historical insights to create this manual, intending it to be practical rather than moralistic.

 The work was published posthumously in 1532, further cementing Machiavelli’s legacy as a pioneering political thinker.